In this assignment you will use tools to automatically create high-coverage test suites for different programs.

 You can install jsoup and use cobertura to assess the statement and branch coverage of its built-in test suite:

-Note that the supplied test suite is of high quality, with 81% line coverage and 77% branch coverage overall.
+Note that the supplied test suite is of high quality, with around 81% line coverage and 77% branch coverage overall.
+(If your coverage numbers are different, you are still fine.
+If you have a different number of classes you are fine.)

 Once you have EvoSuite installed you can invoke it on jsoup via: